 IND Planned

-***OCU500 IND planned for early 2024 in collaboration with NIAID
+***OCU500 IND planned for mid-2024 in collaboration with NIAID